bchainhub/foxar-docs/versioned_docs/version-1/pilot/pilot-overview.md

 ### How to use Pilot

 To use Pilot, simply type `pilot`.
-From there, start writing Solidity code!
+From there, start writing Ylem code!
 Pilot will offer verbose feedback on each input.

 Pilot can be used both within and outside of a foxar project.
 If the binary is executed in a Foxar project root, Pilot will inherit the project's configuration options.